Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 - Stay Active and Hydrated: Proper hydration and regular physical activity help maintain muscle tone and general health.

-- Be Patient: Full recovery takes time, and everyone’s healing journey is unique.
-As scars mature and swelling subsides, the full benefits of your tummy tuck will become more apparent.
+- Be Patient: Full recovery takes time, and everyone’s healing process is unique.
+As scars mature and swelling subsides, the full results of your tummy tuck will become more apparent.

-- Follow Dr Kohout’s Instructions: Post-operative instructions are tailored to ensure optimal outcomes.
+- Follow Dr Kohout’s Instructions: Post-operative instructions are tailored to support optimal outcomes.
 Carefully adhere to all advice provided.

 - Stay Positive: Recovery is a gradual process.
 A positive outlook can make a big difference in your overall experience.
 Keeping the long term goal in mind can help de-emphasise minor setbacks.